 }

-Typealias Examples In Swift
+Swift Typealias Examples

-That’s it!
-By using generic, variable, tuple, or closure Typealias you can make your Swift code more expressive and readable.
+keyword with generic, variable, tuple, or closure types you can make your Swift code more expressive and readable.